 Bruce Packett is the deputy executive director at the American Academy of HIV Medicine.
 Bruce has served with the Academy since January 2005, previously working in public policy, program management and federal grants.
 As a private consultant, Packett currently advises a major accredited, post-graduate institution on development and fundraising activities.

 For undergrad, Packett studied English language and literature at the University of Maryland in College Park and has been active in continuing education and post-grad work in the humanities.
 He is also a trained, part-time musician.

-Cheryl Staveley is a current, independent voting board member for 2016 and has served on the board of CVC since July 2015.
+Gregory Smiley is a current, non-voting board member for 2017 and has served on the board of CVC since February 2005.